 Oracle HTML DB requires an Oracle database that is release 9.2.0.3 or higher.
-You need to install Oracle HTML DB into an Oracle home that contains Oracle HTTP Server.
-This Oracle home can be on a different physical server from the Oracle Database home, as long as Oracle HTML DB can access this database with Oracle\Net.
+You must install Oracle HTML DB into an Oracle home that contains Oracle HTTP Server.
+This Oracle home can be on a different physical server from the Oracle Database home, if Oracle HTML DB can access this database with OracleNet.

-For example, if Oracle Database has been installed in OraDB10g\home1, when you run Oracle Universal Installer to install Oracle HTML DB and are prompted for an Oracle database, you can specify the Oracle Database in that home, but you need to install Oracle HTML DB into its own home that contains Oracle HTTP Server, for example, OraDB10g\home2.
+For example, if Oracle Database has been installed in OraDB10g_home1, when you run Oracle Universal Installer to install Oracle HTML DB and are prompted for an Oracle database, you can specify the Oracle Database in that home, but you must install Oracle HTML DB into its own home that contains Oracle HTTP Server, for example, OraDB10g_home2.

-Oracle HTTP Server Requirement
+2.1.1.5 Oracle HTTP Server Requirement

-Oracle HTML DB must have access to Oracle HTTP Server and mod\plsql in order to run.
+Oracle HTML DB must have access to Oracle HTTP Server and mod_plsql to run.
 The Oracle HTML DB installation option that you choose determines the available versions of Oracle HTTP Server that meet this requirement:

-• Oracle HTML DB Only: If you plan to select the Oracle HTML DB Only installation option, you need to install it into an existing Oracle HTTP Server home.
-Oracle9i release 2 (9.2) or higher will meet this requirement.
+Oracle HTML DB Only: If you plan to select the Oracle HTML DB Only installation option, you must install it into an existing Oracle HTTP Server home.
+Oracle9i release 2 (9.2) or higher meets this requirement.

-Oracle HTTP Server has the following minimum operating system and service pack requirements:
+Oracle HTTP Server has the following minimum operating system requirements: